jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Political philosophy is a long and complicated road, but it's fair to say today that the Right believes in Conservative philosophy started by [Edmund Burke](https://en.wikipedia.org/wiki/Edmund_Burke) in 1806.
 While, the Left believes in the Progressive philosophy that [John Stuart Mill](https://en.wikipedia.org/wiki/John_Stuart_Mill) wrote in 1859.

 Both philosophies were invented in the early Industrial Age to help our very poor ancestors overcome everyone's extreme poverty.
 Conservativism empowered industrious people to concentrate the wealth needed to build the first railroads, mills, and factories.
-They cared so much about equity because wealth generation could only be trusted to proven winners.
+They protected equity because wealth generation could only be trusted to proven winners.
 Progressivism let creative people imagine new products and marketing campaigns to keep industrialization growing.
 They cared about equality because why would disadvantaged persons join industrialization without getting richer.
 Although they'd bicker, both sides could cooperate because they built and sold the first trains, pants, stoves, pens, disinfectants, and other innovative products.

 Happily, after many years of advancements, we no longer have primitive factories, mills, transportation or mass hunger, illiteracy, and disease (if you're thinking about all the poor people in the world today, you are correct; their lives should be improved, but still marvel at the fact in the 1800s, almost all persons lived in poverty and there was no one to blame or send help because poverty-fighting tools didn't exist yet).